MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 1. In the **Styles** panel, click **:hov**.

 1. Select the **:hover** checkbox.
-The background color changes like before, even though you aren't actually hovering over the element.
+The background color changes like it did in the first step, even though you aren't actually hovering over the element.

-   Here's the result of toggling the `:hover` pseudostate on an element:
+   The next screenshot shows the result of toggling the `:hover` pseudostate on an element.

    ![Toggling the hover pseudostate on an element.](../media/css-elements-hover-over-me-styles-hov-hover.msft.png)